aws-samples/serverless-patterns/eventbridge-sns/README.md

 In this example, the EventBridge rule specified in `template.yaml` filters the events based upon the criteria in the `EventPattern` section.
 When matching events are sent to EventBridge that trigger the rule, they are delivered as a JSON event payload (see Example event payload from EventBridge to SNS in the README) to the SNS topic.

-Learn more about this pattern at Serverless Land Patterns: TBD
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-sns.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.